 Another reason is dedicated IP is available out of the box for VPS, there is no additional cost.
 So, you are sharing the same IP address with others especially good for outgoing email because of RBL.

-Resell web hosting space is also the reason of buy VPS, instead of a few shared hosting accounts, you can administrate your own customers, their control panel accounts, FTP accounts etc.
+Resell web hosting space is also the reason to buy VPS, instead of a few shared hosting accounts, you can administrate your own customers, their control panel accounts, FTP accounts etc.

 Most VPS has the greater room of expansion.
 You can upgrade the resources like RAM, CPU or disk place and some even let you choose between SSD or the conventional hard drive.